Causes of Lung Cancer: Study compares smoking & air pollution

 In its 2010 report on Reducing Environmental Cancer Risk, the U.S. President’s Cancer Panel stated: “The burgeoning number and complexity of known or suspected environmental carcinogens compel us to act to protect public health, even though we may lack irrefutable proof of harm.”

-In this webinar, Dr. Douglas Myers and Dr. David Kriebel address this cancer prevention question in the context of lung cancer drivers.
-They will present details of their recent study examining how reducing air pollution could lower lung cancer rates as much as smoking cessation.
+In this webinar, Dr. Douglas Myers and Dr. David Kriebel addressed this cancer prevention question in the context of lung cancer drivers.
+They presented details of their recent study examining how reducing air pollution could lower lung cancer rates as much as smoking cessation.
 This work examines how much the 12 types of smoking-related cancer would still occur if smoking were eliminated.
 They also researched what kinds of environmental sources would be responsible for keeping lung cancer rates high after smoking had been eliminated.

 Featured Speakers